ceva24/ceva24.dev/posts/google-domains-aws.md

 **At this point you should be able to access your website via the Cloudfront Distribution URL!**

-### Configure Google Domains to point to your Cloudfront Distribution
+### Configure Google Domains to Point to your Cloudfront Distribution

 Now we can point the Google Domains nameservers to your Cloudfront Distribution.
 We do this via a CNAME record (which explains why we're not hosting the website at the apex domain, as CNAME records can't be for the root).